-Something unique about this grill is that it has swaptop interchangeable cooktops which will allow you to use different methods of cooking, using the same unit.
-While the griddle, and stove grates are sold separately, it doesn’t hurt to have more options at hand, especially if you have a large amount of friends and family socializing inside the RV waiting for their meal.
+Something unique about this grill is that it has swap-top interchangeable cook-tops which will allow you to use different methods of cooking.
+While the griddle and stove grates are sold separately, it doesn’t hurt to have more options, especially if you have a large amount of friends and family socializing inside the RV waiting for their meal.

 The grill itself uses a collapsible stand as a platform, which compacts itself so that users can simply wheel the grill to its storage spot.
-There are two sliding tables (one on each side of the grill) that are meant to give the griller more space; something that will be appreciated by most.
+There are two sliding tables (one on each side of the grill) that are meant to provide more space; something that will be appreciated by most.